Iretha/design-patterns/src/com/smdev/creational/factory_method/README.md

 * When you don't know the object, but you just want something to do the job

+* When you want to decide later how to implement the subclasses

+* When you have simple logic and don't want to use Abstract Factory

 ### Example 1

 - [Source Code](https://github.com/Iretha/ebook-design-patterns/tree/master/src/com/smdev/creational/factory_method)